mongodb/docs/source/reference/commands.rst

           nonce: <nonce>,
           key: <key> }

-   The following arguments are optional:
+   All of the following arguments are optional:

    - slaveOK
    - username